ebeneliason/easy-pattern/README.md

 instance, [GFXP](https://dev.playdate.store/tools/gfxp/) provides a library of patterns, a visual pattern editor, and a tool for viewing patterns on Playdate hardware.

-You can specify your patterns in hex as shown in the examples above.
-Or, for a more direct visual representation in your code, you can use a binary encoding as shown below.
+You can specify your patterns in hex for succinctness; or, for a more direct visual representation in your code, you can use a binary encoding as shown below.

 ```lua
 EasyPattern {